blacklightpy/vaultofknowledge/Is Bhagavad Geetha distilled wisdom or word of God.md

 Also, 18.59-60 says your own nature will drive you to do what you were meant to do.
 So these boxes are not worth focusing on, compared to the broader message.
 The boxes may have been useful in an older time, and dialectical materialism would've overrun them by now.

 Also, 18.41 says that it is one's Gunas that determine their Varna.

+So well, I can consider it the word of God under these conditions.